Decision matrix examples: 7 steps to build yours fast

 The second step to building a decision matrix is to identify the important considerations that factor into your decision.
 This set of criteria helps you identify the best decision and avoid subjectivity.

-Continuing our example, your team has decided that the important criteria to factor in when selecting a design agency are: cost, experience, communication, and past customer reviews.
+Continuing our example, your team has decided that the essential criteria to factor in when selecting a design agency are: cost, experience, communication, and past customer reviews.

 3. Create your decision matrix